rltn/snippy/README.md

 # snippy
- the simple container for your snippets
+snippy - the simple python container for your snippets

+there is nothing to see here now, except some classes realizations